-- Students who are not United States citizens may be considered for resident status if they hold a valid immigrant status that has been issued by U.S. Citizenship and Immigration Services (USCIS) or the U.S. Department of State. - Immigrant visa statuses include: - Immigrant Visa/Permanent Residence (also known as "lawful permanent residence" or green card holder) - Refugee status - Asylee status - Interim documents issued by USCIS will not prove immigrant status. - Students with the above-listed status must also meet the University's basic definition of residency.
+- Students who are not United States citizens may be considered for resident status if they hold a valid immigrant status that has been issued by U.S. Citizenship and Immigration Services (USCIS) or the U.S. Department of State.

+- Immigrant visa statuses include:

+- Immigrant Visa/Permanent Residence (also known as "lawful permanent residence" or green card holder)

+- Refugee status

+- Asylee status

+- Temporary Protected Status (TPS)

+- Students with the above-listed status must also meet the University's basic definition of residency.
 Permanent Resident/Refugee/Asylee status does not automatically grant resident status at the University.